Heat stroke in dogs

-- Remove your dog from the heat into cool or shady area, or into air conditioning, to help cool him down.
+- Remove your dog from the heat into a cool or shady area, or into air conditioning, to help cool him down.

-- Spray or sponge the dog's body with cool (but not cold) water, being sure the water contacts the skin and doesn’t simply run off the coat.
-Thoroughly wet the belly and inside the legs.
+- Spray or sponge your dog's body with cool (but not cold) water, making sure the water contacts their skin and doesn’t just run off their coat.
+Thoroughly wet their belly and inside their legs.

-- Using a fan is another good way to reduce the temperature.
+- Using a fan is another good way to reduce your dog’s temperature.

-- Do not plunge your dog into cold water, or an ice bath, as this actually prevents the animal’s core (central) temperature going down.
+- Do not plunge your dog into cold water or an ice bath, as this actually prevents their core (central) temperature going down.

-- Very gently massage the legs and body until you reach the vet to improve the circulation to the outside, but as animals with heatstroke can bruise easily be cautious.
+- Gently massage their legs and body to improve the circulation to their outside.
+Just bear in mind that as animals with heatstroke can bruise easily, it’s best to exercise caution.

-- If the temperature returns to 39.4°C stop the cooling process to ensure you don’t chill your dog as this can lead to hypothermia.
-However, even if the temperature returns to normal, take your dog to the vets as delayed problems can occur.
+- If their temperature returns to 39.4°C, stop the cooling process to ensure you don’t chill your dog as this can lead to hypothermia.

 - Gently dry your dog with a towel.
-If your pet is conscious, give him or her small amounts of water.
+If they are conscious, give them small amounts of water to improve their hydration.